OhGreat/evolutionary_algorithms/README.md

 ### Usage

-The main file to run experiments is the `test_es.py` file in the main directory.
+The main file to run experiments is the `main_es.py` file in the main directory.
 A detailed description of all the configurable parameters is available below.
 An example shell script `es.sh` has also been created as an example to set arguments.

 ### Arguments

 The following arguments can be set when running `test_es.py`:

 - `-r` : defines the recombination type.
-Available options: *"Intermediate"*.
+Available options: *"Intermediate"*, *GlobalIntermediary*, *Discrete*, *GlobalDiscrete*.
 - `-m` : defines the mutation type.
 Available options: *"IndividualSigma"*.
 - `-s` : defines the selection type.
 Available options: *"PlusSelection"*, *"CommaSelection"*.
 - `-e` : defines the evaluation type.
 Available options: *"Rastrigin"*, *"Ackley"*.